apache/spark/README.md

 There is also a Kubernetes integration test, see resource-managers/kubernetes/integration-tests/README.md

+For PySpark test coverage, see [this coverage report for the latest commit](https://spark-test.github.io/pyspark-coverage-site/).

 ## A Note About Hadoop Versions

 Spark uses the Hadoop core library to talk to HDFS and other Hadoop-supported